Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 Yeah, that's exactly it.

-Um Scott says they're stamping kids with the number of the beast.
+And Scott says they're stamping kids with the number of the beast.

 It kind of is.

-But that is actually what the mark of the beast is in Revelation, where everyone gets stamped and it prevents you from trading and doing buying and selling.
+Where everyone gets stamped and it prevents you from trading and doing and selling.

-Yeah, buying and selling, literally.
+Yeah, buying and selling.

-Like that's like that's actually the wording of it.
+Literally, like that's like that's actually the wording of it.

 Bizarre, isn't it?

-That's the that's the primary um part of the uh uh the principles and the the theological undertones of revelation is you know, you don't know the hour, it's like a thief in the night.
+That's the primary part of the principles and the theological undertones of Revelation is, you know, you don't know the hour.

-Uh Revelations 13, 16 and 17 verses.
+Revelations 13, 16, and 17 verses.

-Uh And he causes all both great and small, rich and poor, free and bond, to receive a mark on their right hand or in their foot or in their foreheads, and that no man might buy or sell say he had that mark or the name of the beast and the number of his name.
+And he causes all both great and small, rich and poor, free and bond, to receive a mark on their right hand or in their foreheads.

 That is weird, right?

-You should do a thing on revelation, go through it from your perspective.
+You should do a thing on Revelation, go through it from your perspective.

 Revelation is mental.